MinecraftHopper/MinecraftHopper/_help/pixel-format-not-accelerated/index.markdown

 layout: article
 title:  "Pixel Format Not Accelerated"
 name: "pixel-format-not-accelerated"
-desc: "How to fix the Failed to Load Skull error in Minecraft"
+desc: "How to fix Pixel Format Not Accelerated"
 ---
-# Pixel Format Not Acelcerated
+# Pixel Format Not Accelerated
 This error message is commonly caused by outdated video card drivers.
 To fix this, you generally need to update your video card drivers, please follow the directions for your Operating System below.

 #### Causes